vdaas/vald/docs/developer/coding_guideline.md

    "      protocol: TCP\n"
 ```

-It is very hard to read and maintain, in this case we should use the following style.
+It is very hard to read and maintain, in this case, we should follow this style.
 ```golang
 yamlStr1 := `apiVersion: v1
 kind: Service